raymond-u/dotfiles/README.md

 # Dotfiles

-This is my personal dotfiles repository.
-This collection includes my custom dotfiles and helper scripts designed to provide a simple yet powerful templating and encryption system for dotfiles.
+This repository holds my personal dotfiles.
+It also includes some custom scripts that provide a simple yet powerful templating and encryption framework for text files.

 ## Features

-- Automated OS and Architecture Detection
+- Automated OS and architecture detection
-- Versatile Package Management
+- Versatile package management
-- Comprehensive Zsh Configuration
+- Comprehensive Zsh configuration
-- Handy Aliases and Functions
+- Handy aliases and functions
-- Ready-to-Use Development Environment
+- Various development environments
-- Self-Updating
+- Self-update capability

 ## Compatibility